-33. The Task Force recommends that Parties:
+33. The Task Force recommends the CMA to invite Parties to:

-(a) Adopt and implement national and subnational legislation, policies, and strategies recognizing the importance of integrated approaches to avert, minimize, and address displacement related to adverse impacts of climate change and issues around human mobility, taking into consideration human rights and other relevant international standards, and with interministerial and cross-sectoral inputs, with the participation of relevant stakeholders;
+(a) Consider the formulation of national and subnational legislation, policies, and strategies, as appropriate, that recognize the importance of integrated approaches to avert, minimize, and address displacement related to adverse impacts of climate change and issues around human mobility, taking into consideration human rights obligations and other relevant international standards and legal considerations, and with inter-ministerial and cross-sectoral inputs, with the participation of relevant stakeholders;

-(b) Enhance research, data collection, risk analysis, and sharing of information, to better map, understand and manage human mobility related to the adverse impacts of climate change, in a manner that includes the participation of communities affected and atrisk of displacement related to the adverse impacts of climate change;
+(b) Enhance research, data collection, risk analysis, and sharing of information, to better map, understand and manage human mobility related to the adverse impacts of climate change, in a manner that includes the participation of communities affected and at-risk of displacement related to the adverse impacts of climate change;

-(c) Strengthen preparedness, including early warning systems, contingency planning, evacuation planning, and resilience building strategies and plans, and develop innovative approaches, such as forecast-based financing,20 to avert, minimize and address displacement related to the adverse impacts of climate change;
+(c) Strengthen preparedness, including early warning systems, contingency planning, evacuation planning, and resilience building strategies and plans, and develop innovative approaches, such as forecast-based financing, to avert, minimize and address displacement related to the adverse impacts of climate change;

-(d) Integrate human mobility challenges and opportunities into national planning processes, including nationally determined contributions and national adaptation plans, as appropriate, by drawing upon available tools, guidance, and good practices;
+(d) Integrate human mobility challenges and opportunities into national planning processes, including inter alia the process to formulate and implement national adaptation plans, as appropriate, by drawing upon available tools, guidance, and good practices; and consider communicating efforts undertaken through inter alia, National Communications, Adaptation Communications and Nationally Determined Contributions, as appropriate;

-(e) Protect and assist persons internally displaced in the context of climate change, and strengthen efforts to find durable solutions, taking into account the Guiding Principles on Internal Displacement and other relevant international standards;
+(e) To consider to assist internally displaced persons, including those displaced as a result of the adverse effects of climate change, and strengthen efforts to find durable solutions, taking into account the Guiding Principles on Internal Displacement, as appropriate;

-(f) Facilitate orderly, safe, regular and responsible migration and mobility of people,21 by considering the needs of migrants and displaced persons, communities of origin, transit and destination, and by enhancing opportunities for regular migration pathways, including through labour mobility, in accordance with international labour standards, in the context of climate change.
+(f) Facilitate orderly, safe, regular and responsible migration and mobility of people, as appropriate and in accordance with national laws and policies by considering the needs of migrants and displaced persons, communities of origin, transit and destination, and by enhancing opportunities for regular migration pathways, including through labour mobility, in consistent with international labour standards, in the context of climate change.